About The University Bookman

 THE UNIVERSITY BOOKMAN (ISSN 0441-9265) is currently published only online.
 We encourage you to follow us via our RSS subscription feed and on Twitter, and to sign up for our periodic e-mail notification list using the links in the sidebar.

-Editorial correspondence, including manuscript submissions and review copies of books, should begin by e-mail to email@example.com.
+Editorial correspondence, including manuscript submissions and review copies of books, should begin by e-mailing to firstname.lastname@example.org.
 Potential contributors should download the publication guidelines here.

 Reprinting and Reposting